MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/rss-reader-rust-for-windows.md

     code .
     ```

 4. Let's implement the main *rss_reader* project.
-First, open the `Cargo.toml` file at the root of the project, and add a dependency on the *windows* crate.
-The *windows* crate is huge.
+First, open the `Cargo.toml` file at the root of the project.
+A `Cargo.toml` file is a text file that describes a Rust project, including any dependencies it has.

+    Add a dependency on the *windows* crate, as shown in the listing below.
+The *windows* crate is large.
 To keep build times fast, we'll select just the `Foundation_Collections` and `Web_Syndication` features that we need for this code.

     ```toml
     # Cargo.toml